TylerTemp/SaintsField/README.md

 ### Change Log ###

-**5.12.4**
+**5.12.5**

-1. Fix: `AdvancedDropdownList.AddByNames` got `InvalidOperationException` [#375](https://github.com/TylerTemp/SaintsField/issues/375)
+1. Fix: `SaintsRow` did not work with `OnValueChanged`
-2. Improve: Cache SaintsEditor field order result with corssing domain reload for a bit better performance
+2. Fix: `SaintsEditor` field order cache didn't get updated when the target script changed
-3. Add: Support [`SaintsBuild`](https://github.com/TylerTemp/SaintsBuild) information for auto restored assets.
+3. Fix: `InfoBox` `<field/>` tag not get updated, and did not work with non serialized fields/properties
-4. Change: Move menu from `Window/Saints` to `Tools/SaintsField`
+4. Add: You can now set code parser's save folder in `SaintsConfig`, fix [#372](https://github.com/TylerTemp/SaintsField/issues/372)
-5. Fix: Unity 6.5 API changes by [@nnra6864](https://github.com/nnra6864) in [#374](https://github.com/TylerTemp/SaintsField/pull/374)
+5. Fix: `NavMeshAreaMask` gave an error on integer type [#376](https://github.com/TylerTemp/SaintsField/issues/376)

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.